 There are 3 main swimming spots here and lot’s of tiny little places to lay down and jump in the water.
 You find yourself in the middle of nature and you won’t even realize you’re in freaking Amsterdam.
 If you have a boat, it’s a great place to stop relax.
 The best way to get here is by bicycle but there is also a bit parking lot.
 Swimming here is at your own risk because there is no supervision.

-The water here is excellent and very safe for children.
-The water in the big pond is around 1 meter deep and one of the best swimming natural swimming spots in Amsterdam.
+Firstly, the water here is excellent and very safe for children.
+That being said, in the big pond is around 1 meter deep and one of the best swimming natural swimming spots in Amsterdam.
 The big lake is very popular for water sports and many people go here to enjoy the water.
 Come early or plan a trip during the week if you want to enjoy the nature and scenery when it’s still quiet.
 There are toilets but no shower but the water is sweet and very clean.

 Beach De Hoge Dijk